 Plagiarism can have serious consequences, even when it’s done accidentally.
 To avoid plagiarism, it’s important to keep track of your sources and cite them correctly.

-Yes, reusing your own work without citation is considered self-plagiarism.
-This can range from re-submitting an entire assignment to reusing passages or data from something you’ve turned in previously.
+Yes, reusing your own work without acknowledgment is considered self-plagiarism.
+This can range from re-submitting an entire assignment to reusing passages or data from something you’ve turned in previously without citing them.

 Self-plagiarism often has the same consequences as other types of plagiarism.
 If you want to reuse content you wrote in the past, make sure to check your university’s policy or consult your professor.